-It’s easy to adopt the victim mentality when you feel overwhelmed by the responsibilities of lone parenting, and it may seem like a dark and dreadful journey, but single parenting does get better.
+It’s easy to adapt the victim mentality when you feel overwhelmed by the responsibilities of lone parenting, and it may seem like a dark and dreadful journey, but single parenting does get better.

-- Learn to fulfill a vacant role: If your former spouse was domestic oriented, take some classes in cooking or gardening etc. If your former spouse was mechanical, then learn to assemble, repair and / or construct.
+- Learn to fulfill the role that is now vacant.
+If your former spouse was domestic oriented, take some classes in cooking or gardening etc. If your former spouse was mechanical, then learn to assemble, repair and / or construct.
 If you are a well rounded individual and shared all the tasks and domestic responsibilities, then you it won’t be a difficulty transition unless of course, you now have to do all the chores you disliked.

 Embracing this attitude will liberate you from the personal imprisonment of self pity you may feel as a challenged parent and move you in the direction of complete independence and self sufficiency.